lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 field of the PKIHeader of a PKIMessage.
 This is used by the RA to inform the CA of the original PKIMessage that it received from the EE and modified in some way (e.g., added or modified particular field values or added new extensions) before forwarding the new PKIMessage.
-If the changes made by the RA to the original PKIMessage break the POP of a certificate request, the RA MUST set the popo field to RAVerified, see Section 5.2.8.4.
 This accommodates, for example, cases in which the CA wishes to check POP or other information on the original EE message.

+Note: If the changes made by
+the RA to the original PKIMessage break the POP of a certificate request, the RA can set the popo field to RAVerified, see {{sect-5.2.8.4}}.

 Although the infoValue is PKIMessages, it MUST contain exactly one PKIMessage.